 Huawei Mobile Services (HMS) is born

-In order to cope and stay afloat, Huawei had to create their own operating system (Harmony OS) to replace android.
+To cope and stay afloat, Huawei had to create its operating system (Harmony OS) to replace Android.
 They also had to launch a new suite of apps and services known as Huawei Mobile Services (HMS) to replace Google’s GMS.

 HMS Core serves as a hub that ties all these services together.
 It also serves as a tool kit for developers to code or build apps for Huawei devices.
 It replaces GMS Core.

 All Huawei phones launched after May 2019 are not eligible to run Android or use GMS.
 Instead, they all now run on Harmony OS and use HMS.
 This has not gone down too well with global users, some of whom have switched to Xiaomi, Oppo Realme, Meizu, etc.

 As of January 2020, there were about 50,000 apps on the HMS AppGallery, and the number is expected to increase.
 Huawei is also porting more and more of its phones to Harmony OS and these are expected to use HMS.
 In March 2020, Huawei reported that HMS was used by 650 million active users.

 Huawei has also tried to woo app developers and modders to its platform.
 They have made it easy to port apps from PlayStore to AppGallery and also offered monetization incentives.
 In June 2020, it was estimated that there were almost 4 million registered developers on HMS Core.